 Types Of General Damages In A Personal Injury Claim

-As opposed to special damages, general damages are intended to compensate for losses that are not monetary.
-This means general damages can be more challenging to calculate because, unlike special damages which involve hard numbers, these damages cover the physical and mental harm the victim suffered at the time of the injury and has suffered afterward.
+As opposed to special damages, general damages (also known as non-economic damages) are intended to compensate for losses that are not monetary.
+This means general damages can be more challenging to calculate because, unlike special damages which involve hard numbers, these damages cover the physical and mental harm victims suffer because of the injuries.

 Some common types of general damages are: